khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### New row

-- When a new row is dynamically added by the system, the background color of the row should be set to `$green-50` in order to hightlight the new change in the interface.
+- When a new row is dynamically added by the system, the background color of the row should be set to `$green-50` in order to highlight the addition.

 #### Ordering & sorting